 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-ED rings are bands that fit around the base of the penis to help people maintain an erection.
-They may support the treatment of erectile dysfunction (ED), by slowing the flow of blood from the penis.
+Erectile dysfunction (ED) rings are bands that fit around the base of the penis.
+A ring may help maintain an erection by slowing the flow of blood from the penis.

-ED can have a significant impact on mood and relationships, so treating it is often a priority for those with the condition.
-ED rings may offer an inexpensive and effective solution to the problem for some individuals.
+ED can have a significant impact on mood, self-esteem, and relationships.
+An ED ring may be an inexpensive, effective solution for some people.

-In this article, we discuss ED rings and list some of the best options available for purchase.
+In this article, we describe how these rings work and list some of the best options.

 Other names for ED rings include:

 - cock rings

 - constriction bands

 Penis rings are an essential part of vacuum therapy systems, also known as penis pumps.
 A pump helps a person have an erection, while a ring helps maintain one.

 Limited studies have explored rings alone as an ED treatment.